TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

   user@tux:~$ chmod +x TS3UpdateScript

 d) Set your configuration values in configs/config.all:
+- DEFAULT_LANGUAGE
+  Set/Change the default language.
+For example 'de_DE' for German.
+Default is always English.
 - ADMINISTRATOR_EMAILS
   Set a list of comma seperated email addresses for email notifications by the cronjob.
 - LATEST_STABLE_RELEASE